-have an additional issue that is not relevant to the U-tube designs.
-The straight tubes can be put into tension or compression by thermal transients in the RCS, due to changes in the temperature difference between the tubes and the SG vessel shells, which are rigidly connected, parallel mechanical structures.
+The OTSGs have an additional issue that is not relevant to the U-tube designs.
+The straight tubes in the OTSGs can be put into tension or compression by thermal transients in the RCS, due to changes in the temperature difference between the tubes and the SG vessel shells, which are rigidly connected, parallel mechanical structures.
 For transients that cool the tubes significantly more rapidly than the shells, the tubes may experience axial tension loads that are high enough to cause tube failure at significant circumferential cracks.
-At present, significant circumferential cracking is not being found in the free span .
+At present, significant circumferential cracking is not being found in the free span of OTSG.
 If it is found, it should be carefully evaluated for the thermal loads as well as the pressure loads.
-The SDP does not attempt to assign a color to a finding of significant circumferential cracking in the of the tubes in , but it does include a note to alert inspectors to submit the finding for if it ever occurs.
+The SDP does not attempt to assign a color to a finding of significant circumferential cracking in the free span of the tubes in OTSGs, but it does include a note to alert inspectors to submit the finding for a Detailed Risk Evaluation if it ever occurs.

-The assigned colors for that the releases from core damage events with failed tubes have characteristics that are appropriately treated as part of the large, early release frequency.
+The assigned colors for a Detailed Risk Evaluation assume that the releases from core damage events with failed tubes have characteristics that are appropriately treated as part of the large, early release frequency.
 As modeled by the NRC in NUREG-1150, this is usually the case.
-Some plant’s individual plant examinations (IPEs) have found a few sequences that agree are not appropriate to treat as part of the LERF.
+Some plant’s individual plant examinations (IPEs) have found a few sequences that the agency agreed are not appropriate to treat as part of the LERF.
 However, many plant IPEs treated some steam generator tube rupture sequences as non-LERF for reasons that the agency does not support.
-For example, Indian Point Unit 2 IPE treat tube rupture sequences as non-LERF if the core melts while the SG relief valves function to control SG steam-side pressure.
+For example, Indian Point Unit 2 IPE treated tube rupture sequences as non-LERF if the core melts while the SG relief valves function to control SG steam-side pressure.
 The licensee’s logic is that their modeling shows that the resulting radioactive iodine release is only about 8 percent of the core inventory, which is less than the 10 percent threshold for LERF sequences proposed by the Electric Power Research Institute (EPRI).
 However, the staff’s model for the same sequences in NUREG-1150 estimated that 14 percent of the core iodine inventory would be released.
 Further, the agency has never accepted the proposed 10 percent threshold as an appropriate definition for LERF.
-Therefore, when using an IPE for , it will be necessary to closely evaluate the bases for the LERF designations of the contributing sequences.
-Because there is a factor of a few thousands difference for the iodine release fraction between an SGTR core damage sequence and the core damage sequence where the containment function is successful, our current guidance is to treat sequences as if they are LERF if they are anywhere near the LERFtype releases in magnitude and timing.
-Excluding sequences from the LERF category small variations in the estimation of the core iodine fraction released is , considering the uncertainty of those small differences and the large difference between the magnitude of the LERF-type releases and the contained-sequences releases.
+Therefore, when using an IPE for performing a Detailed Risk Evaluation, it will be necessary to closely evaluate the bases for the LERF designations of the contributing sequences.
+Because there is a factor of a few thousands difference for the iodine release fraction between an SGTR core damage sequence and the core damage sequence where the containment function is successful, our current guidance is to treat sequences as if they are LERF if they are anywhere near the LERF-type releases in magnitude and timing.
+Excluding sequences from the LERF category based on small variations in the estimation of the core iodine fraction released is inappropriate, considering the uncertainty of those small differences and the large difference between the magnitude of the LERF-type releases and the contained-sequences releases.

 Technical Contacts: mailto: Paul Klein, NRR/DNRL/NCSG, (301) 415-4041, paul.klein@nrc.gov Andrew Johnson, NRR/DNRL/NCSG, (301) 415-1475, andrew.johnson@nrc.gov